The areas of the "Design" module

 Select image

-Opens a dialog where the background image can be selected.
+Opens a dialog in which a background image can be selected.

 Delete image